 - Be careful not to over-feed your baby – it can be easy to do when you are trying everything to settle them.
-Find out more about feeding cues *here*.

-- Try a warm bath for your baby or you could get in together.
+- Try a warm bath for your baby (you could get in together).

 Some babies respond well to background noise like soft music.
 Other babies like ‘white noise’ –you could try an out of tune radio.

 It can be really hard when you can’t settle your baby – it can really knock your confidence.
-Get help for yourself.
+Try and get help for yourself.

 If you find you are feeling ‘wound up’ by your baby’s crying;

 - Go into another room until the feeling has passed.
-Try the calming breathing exercises *here*
+You could try these calming breathing exercises *here*.

 - Call on your family and friends to give you a break if at all possible.